Halloween, ghosts, and haunted cemeteries. They seem to go together.

-Gravestone and monument rubbings were once very popular, and a common field trip activity for schoolchildren.
+Gravestone and monument rubbings were once very popular.
+In fact, in past centuries, they were a common field trip activity for schoolchildren.

-Today, many grave markers have been damaged by overzealous rubbing, as well as the natural decay from the elements and from years of acid rain.
+Today, many grave markers have been damaged by overzealous rubbing.
+They’ve also suffered from natural decay from harsh weather and years of acid rain.

 Here are my best tips for successful gravestone rubbings.

 Before attempting rubbings on actual headstones or monuments, be sure to check the laws in your area.

 In the U.S., particularly in New England, it may be against the law to make rubbings on gravestones.
 That’s because so many gravestones are fragile, and the pressure of rubbing can damage them.